zNaLa/docs/docs/understandingperms-doc11.md

 Rythm's built-in permission system can be divided into the following groups:

 ### Normal user without any special roles
- - Is able to add songs to the queue but can't remove other user's songs (can remove their own)
+ - Is able to add songs to the queue but can't remove other users' songs (can remove their own)
  - Is able to use commands that don't interfere with other people's music.
    - `lyrics`, `np`, `queue`, etc.
  - Can't skip a song without voting.
  - Doesn't have access to control the music in any way.

-### User alone with Rythm, with a `DJ` role or the `Manage Channel` permission
+### User alone with Rythm/User with a `DJ` role or the `Manage Channel` permission
 :::info note
 This includes all other users in the voice chat being deafened.
 :::